 Well, you can’t leave the city without ending your one day in Bucharest with a wild night out in the old town city center and seeing Bucharest at night.

-Here is where the magic happens, where people from all over the world come to a party since alcohol is not that expensive, the streets are packed with clubs and with joyful people.
+Here is where the magic happens.
+People from all over the world come to a party since alcohol is not that expensive.
+The streets are packed with clubs and joyful people.

 You don’t have to look much for the best places, start on Lipscani street and follow your gut feeling.

-I promise this place won’t disappoint and you will be partying until 6 in the morning since clubs are open until the last customer.
+I promise this place won’t disappoint.
+You will be partying until 6 in the morning since the clubs are open until the last customer.

-It might be fun to go to a Pub Crowl in the Old Town!
+Going to a Pub Crowl in the Old Town might be fun!

 Other travel resources for when you visit Romania